orav11/player-assignment/README.md

 docker run -p 8080:8080 player-assignment

-Given more time I would do the following improvements
+Given more time I would do the following improvements:
 1. Pagination - in order to improve the performance of retrieving all the players list
 2. Assuming that the project will be enhanced authentication/autherization should be added
 3. Adding more tests